 How can I fix my trunk latch that won’t close?

-Most likely, the trunk latch actuator motor or latching mechanism is stuck or malfunctioning.
+The trunk latch actuator motor or latching mechanism is most likely stuck or malfunctioning.
 Follow this guide to replace the whole unit.
 Make sure the trunk striker latch is still intact and aligned properly on the bottom of the trunk.
 Some may need to adjust the alignment.

 My trunk won’t open; how can I fix my trunk latch that won’t open?